 DF12.
-Many preparers of private company financial statements said that they learn about new financial accounting and reporting guidance in the second half of the calendar year, and many receive significant educational updates once or twice a year.
+Many preparers of private company financial statements said that they primarily learn about new financial accounting and reporting guidance from their public accountants and that those educational updates generally coincide with planning procedures of an audit or review of year-end financial statements.
+Those preparers also stated that their public accountants frequently are not involved in the interim financial reporting process because their users rarely require a review or audit of interim financial reports.
+As a result, those preparers stated that they generally receive educational updates in the second half of the calendar year, and many receive significant educational updates once or twice a vear.
 In contrast, because of the complexity of public company reporting requirements and their quarterly financial reporting requirements, preparers of public company financial statements commonly learn about new guidance, including by participating in web-based training, more continuously throughout the year.
 A large number of lenders and others that use private company financial statements and public accountants that serve private companies also must be educated to understand the effects of new guidance.

 DF13.
 Private companies often require additional time to effectively and efficiently implement new guidance, and many private companies and their public accountants acquire valuable knowledge and achieve significant efficiencies from observing the earlier implementation experiences of public companies.
 Deferred effective dates for private companies help to ensure that preparers of their financial statements, and to some extent their public accountants, receive proper notification and training about new accounting and reporting guidance.
 Deferred effective dates also provide users of private company financial statements with additional time to learn about the new guidance and better assess how the change will affect the financial statements they use.
 Illustrative examples included in new guidance that apply to private companies should include common private company fact patterns.
-Also, enhanced educational efforts specifically directed to private company stakeholders should be provided at regular intervals.